areebbeigh/anime-scraper/README.rst

 ``python pdl.py "www3.animeland.tv/dub/clannad" -s 10 -e 20``

-If you wish to fetch all the episodes skip the --start and --end parameters.
+To fetch all the episodes skip the --start and --end parameters.

 ``python pdl.py "www3.animeland.tv/dub/clannad"``

-If you need to fetch only those episodes which are missing from the current directory use the -m argument.
+To fetch only those episodes which are missing from the current directory use the -m argument.
+``python pdl.py "www3.animeland.tv/dub/clannad -m"``

 Dependencies
 ------------